Kimjio/shannon-pixel-modem-tweaks-kr/README.md

 ## Tweaks

-This app allows the application of nvitem tweaks from my [Shannon nvitem enabler scripts repository](https://github.com/davwheat/shannon-pixel-modem-nvitem-enabler-scripts).
+This app allows the application of nvitem tweaks from MyName's [[Tensor] Patch](https://cafe.naver.com/grnf/353700).

-A huge thanks goes to Lightspeed and Amelié for their work on Shannon modem tinkering, including discovering nvitem modding, confseqs and more.